Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 However, dealing with insurance companies can be a hassle.
 You may spend hours on the phone trying to settle your claim.
 We can help you with this process and handle all the paperwork.
 With quicker claim settlement, we can start on your roof replacement sooner.

-If you see that you have roof damage, but the insurance company doesn’t cover the roof installation, what should you do?
+If you see that you have roof damage, but the insurance company doesn’t cover the roof replacement, what should you do?
 You could put the cost on your credit card.
 However, most credit cards carry high-interest rates.
 Thus, you’ll end up pay more over the long-term.

 You could consider taking out a home equity line of credit.
 In a home equity loan, a lender uses your house as collateral.
 However, should you lose your job and fail to make payments, you could lose your home.
 One requirement for this type of loan is that you have equity in your home.
 Equity is the difference between the market value of your house and the balance you owe on your mortgage.
 Without enough equity, you can’t use this option.